Wednesday of Week 2 of Lent – Gospel

 Jesus then asks the two disciples:

-Can you drink the cup that I am going to drink?
+Are you able to drink the cup that I am about to drink?

 In any case, the places at the right and left of Jesus are not privileges given to the first people who just ask.
 Jesus works by quite other standards.
-And besides, Jesus says “these are not mine to grant; they belong to those to whom they have been allotted by my Father.”
+And besides, Jesus says:

 The other ten disciples are not much better.
 They are angry and indignant about the backdoor tactics of James and John.
 Obviously, their thinking is no different.
 So Jesus teaches them about real greatness.